jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

    - *`ipv6_graph`*: a model of the entire ipv6 topology (IGP and BGP)
    - *`sr_local_sids`*: a collection of SRv6 SID information that is not available via BMP

-> [!NOTE]
-> The script will also re-deploy the Jalapeno UI and API so they get the latest changes.

 8. Verify the Graph Processors have deployed successfully:
     ```